St. Louis officers pulled from street over postings

 The Philadelphia-based Plain View Project tied 22 Facebook accounts with objectionable posts to current St. Louis police officers and 21 to former officers.

-Some of the posts display the Confederate flag and question whether Black History Month is racist.
-Others tout roughing up protesters or mock foreign accents.
+Some of the posts tout roughing up protesters or mock foreign accents.
+Others display the Confederate flag and question whether Black History Month is racist.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com